Skip to content

 Protein sources that work well on GLP-1s: chicken breast and thighs, turkey (ground or sliced), salmon, cod, shrimp, eggs, Greek yogurt, cottage cheese, lean ground beef, and protein shakes.
 If you need dinner inspiration, my creamy spinach and artichoke chicken is a family favorite that delivers over 30 grams of protein per serving without being heavy.

 Fiber sources to build in gradually: berries, oats, cooked vegetables like green beans, carrots, and zucchini, beans and lentils in small amounts, chia seeds in small servings, and sweet potatoes.
 Fiber helps with the constipation that GLP-1s can cause, but increasing too fast can make bloating worse.
 Start slow.
+Most people tolerate about 20 to 30 grams per day well, but this should be built in gradually to avoid bloating.

 Smart carb choices: rice, potatoes, oats, quinoa, whole grain toast, and fruit.
 These provide steady energy and support strength training performance, which is important when you are trying to protect lean mass.